 - Response: There have been technical issues with the system and we are currently working to resolve them.
 However, staff should be assured that they are still being entered in the drawings.
 If you have any feedback or new ideas for GEM awards, please forward your suggestions to Ms. Phaedra Goffney, with Organizational Workforce & Development.

-- Question: A co-worker recently applied for the sick pool, but was denied because her illness was not seen as a catastrophic event.
+- Question (Sick Pool): A co-worker recently applied for the sick pool, but was denied because her illness was not seen as a catastrophic event.
 So what constitutes catastrophic?
 What is UTMB’s sick pool policy?
 (Posted 10/7/13)

 Withdrawals from the pool are considered on an individual basis based on medical documentation provided by a physician.
 This documentation is reviewed by a panel of UTMB Health professionals to determine if the illness or injury meets the criteria for a catastrophic, life-threatening condition, as defined in Texas Government Code Section 661.002 and IHOP Policy 3.5.1.
 An employee’s financial status has no impact on the panel’s decision to grant sick leave pool awards.